milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/advertising/index.html.md

 European Interactive Digital Advertising Alliance (EDAA).
 Learn more about its principles or opt out from any of its participating companies.
 Canada: Digital Advertising Alliance of Canada (DAAC) – Learn more about its principles or opt out from any of its participating companies.
-Japan:  For users of ONE by AOL and Boundless Inc., see the Data Driven Advertising Initiative (DDAI) – Learn more about its principles or opt out from any of its participating companies.
+Japan: For users of Boundless Inc., see the Data Driven Advertising Initiative (DDAI) – Learn more about its principles or opt out from any of its participating companies.
 New Zealand: Interactive Advertising Bureau of New Zealand (IAB) – Learn more about its principles.